ShanClayton/Clueless-Closet/README.md

 All site images are included courtesy [Unsplash](https://unsplash.com/), mockups were designed with [Sketch](https://www.sketchapp.com/), and icons were created using [Flaticon](https://www.flaticon.com/).

+## Developer Story

+### Design
+On Day 1, we agreed upon a bold design that featured saturated colors, reminiscent of much American design from the 1980s.
+We began styling with hot pink, deep purple, bold aquamarine, and neon text effects.

+On Day 2, while selecting images, we decided to redesign our brand to reflect a more clean and minimal feel, featuring pops of color in images and muted colors in accents like hover-over text, buttons,and icons.

+A win for our team was that we were able to quickly adjust to this style overhaul and successfully apply a cohesive design style throughout.

+### Functionality and Workflow
+One team member contributed backend design, working diligently throughout the first 2 days to achieve most of the backend setup, leaving ample time for the other team members to begin styling.
+This workflow worked well for our team, as it gave the frontend developers time to plan, collect inspiration, and adjust.

+A win for our team was that backend issues arose and were handled efficiently, allowing our team to establish a fluid workflow between backend and frontend development.

 ## Collaborator Contributions

 ### Shanaun Clayton